Coronavirus

 Your health care provider may take a sample of the following for laboratory testing:

-Sputum culture - Nasal swab (from the nostrils)
+- Nasal swab (from the nostrils) or throat swab for a

 Stool and urine samples may also be taken in some cases.

-You may need further testing if your infection is due to a severe form of coronavirus.
+You may need further testing if your infection is severe.
 These tests may include:

 Diagnostic tests may not be available for all kinds of coronavirus.